Operation Charnwood: Analysis

 Trew contends that the capture of northern Caen had a psychological impact on the French population, convincing them the Allies were there to stay and that the liberation of France could not be far off.
-By the end of Charnwood, Allied losses since 6 June had amounted to over 30,000 men, excluding those who had been evacuated due to sickness and from battle exhaustion.
+By the end of Charnwood, Allied casualties since 6 June had risen to 30,000 men, excluding those who had been evacuated due to sickness and from battle exhaustion.
 Buckley believes Charnwood to have been a good idea but one that proved better in concept than in execution, influenced as it was by the mounting political pressure on 21st Army Group to produce results.
 Copp wrote that the broad front attack had worked, preventing the Germans bringing to bear superior firepower on any one formation.

 Some of the first troops to enter Caen pose with local inhabitants outside wrecked shops, 9 July 1944.

 Copp wrote that Charnwood should have produced a rapid breakthrough but concedes that the battle was one of the most difficult of the campaign.
 Buckley singles out poor cooperation between armoured and infantry units as one of the reasons for such high Allied losses; he is critical of the habit of tanks standing off from German positions and firing the infantry onto the objective like artillery, instead of moving forward to give close support.
-He further notes that from the German perspective, the Anglo-Canadian forces apparently lacked the desire or ability to press home their advantages, citing Kurt Meyer's opinion that during the battle the Allies allowed the opportunity to destroy his 12th SS Panzer Division to elude them.
+From the German perspective, the Anglo–Canadian forces apparently lacked the desire or ability to press home their advantages, citing Kurt Meyer's opinion that during the battle the Allies allowed the opportunity to destroy the 12th SS Panzer Division to elude them.
 Buckley comments on the defensive power of the British and Canadian formations.
 The German practice of conducting immediate local counter-attacks to retake lost ground cost them many of their best troops, losses they could ill-afford.
 He illustrates this with a typical action during which the Germans lost 13 tanks to British self-propelled anti-tank guns.

-With Caen north of the River Orne in Allied hands, mine-clearance operations were launched, bulldozers were set to work to clear the streets and a convoy of trucks carrying supplies for the civilian population was brought in.
+With Caen north of the River Orne in Allied hands, mine-clearance operations began, bulldozers were set to work to clear the streets and a convoy of trucks carrying supplies for the civilian population was brought in.
 On 10 July, the French flag was raised over the city and three days later a parade was held in the Place Saint-Martin during which a second flag was raised to the strains of Scottish bagpipers playing La Marseillaise.